🗃️Bibliography

 https://www.ecologie.gouv.fr/sites/default/files/methodo_BEGES_decli_07.pdfarrow-up-right

-The document presents the methodological elements, validated and published by the minister in charge of the environment, meeting French regulatory requirements, for the preparation of greenhouse gas emission inventories.
-This methodological guide is dedicated to all Legal Entities concerned by carrying out these inventories.
+The document presents the methodological elements, validated and published by the minister in charge of the environment, meeting French regulatory requirements for the preparation of greenhouse gas emission inventories.
+This methodological guide is dedicated to all Legal Entities concerned with carrying out these inventories.

 • Assessment of the current situation